duthied/Free-Friendika/src/Util/Logger/README.md

 -	A log message
 -	A context of the log message (f.e which user)

-If possible, a Logger should extend [`AbstractFriendicaLogger`](AbstractFriendicaLogger.php), because it contains additional, Friendica specific business logic for each logging call.
+If possible, a Logger should extend [`AbstractLogger`](AbstractLogger.php), because it contains additional, Friendica specific business logic for each logging call.

-Using AbstractFriendicaLogger makes the logger capable of adding profiling data for each log call.